-In most cases, a laser emits light in the form of a laser beam.
+In most cases, a laser emits light in the form of a well directed light beam, which is called a laser beam.
 This means that the light dominantly propagates in a certain direction, typically with most of the optical power concentrated to a small area of the order of a square millimeter.

-Laser beams are often close to Gaussian beams, where the transverse profile of the optical intensity of the beam can be described with a Gaussian function, the width of which varies along the propagation direction.
-This variation of beam size can be very small for beams with large width or very fast for tightly focused beams.
+Laser beams are often close to Gaussian beams, where the transverse profile of the optical intensity can be described with a Gaussian function, the width of which varies along the propagation direction.

 Generally, laser beams exhibit a high degree of spatial coherence, which is related to a high beam quality.
-As a result, such beams exhibit good focusability and the potential to form collimated beams with very low beam divergence.
+As a result, one obtains good focusability and the potential to form collimated beams with very low beam divergence.